-The nearest car park is Arena Birmingham.
+The nearest car park is Arena Birmingham, which has two entrance point – Sheepcote Street and King Edwards Road (St Vincent Street entrance is currently closed).
 When parking at the Arena, we recommend that where possible you disembark outside the Roundhouse before the vehicle parks.
 Accessible parking bays are located on Level 9 of the North Car Park, off King Edward’s Road, or in the South Car Park, off St Sheepcote Street (but please note that lifts can sometimes be out of action in the South Car Park).
 Disabled visitors arriving in vehicles over 2m in height (Minibuses or Ambilifts), need to head to the North Car Park.
 Here visitors can disembark, and traffic officers will then direct the vehicle to the nearest parking bay.

 If you display your Blue Badge, parking is free at pay and display on-street parking bays (with no time limits) and at council car parks.
 If you display your Blue Badge, you can park on yellow lines as long as you don’t cause an obstruction.
 There aren’t any loading restrictions.
 See the Birmingham City Council website for more details https://www.birmingham.gov.uk/bluebadgeparking